liuxiong332/liuxiong332-resume-en/index.md

   * Set up the development environment, use `pybuilder` for automation integration, `flake8` for the code lint, `pip` and `setuptools` to specify the program dependencies.
   * Use `mongodb` database and `motor` as `mongodb` asynchronous driver library.
-  * Designe Restful API interface.
+  * Design Restful API interface.
-  * Use the MVC design pattern, to make the app more flexible and more logical.
+  * Use the MVC design pattern to make the app more flexible and more logical.

 ### Zhiyuan Electronics(2012.7 - 2014.4)